 This booklet has shown that no human beings go to heaven upon death.
 Heaven is NOT the reward of the saved!

-Eventually, God will dwell on Earth.
-John records the time when the New Jerusalem will come here from heaven and God the Father will dwell among men: âAnd I John saw the holy city, New Jerusalem, coming down from God out of heaven, prepared as a bride adorned for her husband.
+Eventually, God will dwell on Earthâbeginning with Jesus Christ, then later, God the Father.
+Christ will initially sit on Davidâs throne before eventually sitting on His own throne in Jerusalem.
+During that time the Earth will be filled with âthe knowledge of the glory of the Lord, as the waters cover the seaâ (Hab.
+2:14).
+All mankind will be given a chance to live Godâs Way.
+John records the much later time when New Jerusalem will come here from heaven and God the Father will dwell among men: âAnd I John saw the holy city, New Jerusalem, coming down from God out of heaven, prepared as a bride adorned for her husband.
 And I heard a great voice out of heaven saying, Behold, the tabernacle of God is with men, and He will dwell with them, and they shall be His people, and God Himself shall be with them, and be their Godâ (Rev. 21:2-3).

 There is no question that these verses reveal God will eventually come to Earth to dwell with His people.
 Read it carefully.
 It speaks of the Tree of Life coming to Earth.
 Revelation 2:7 explains that this tree is now in âparadise.â Recall that the thief hoped to join Christ in paradise.
 At the end of Godâs Plan, paradise will be on the earth!
 God reveals His marvelous purpose to us at the very end of the New Testament.